 Slow Down, Move Over

-In 2011 the Slow Down, Move Over law was created under section 109.1 of Manitoba's Highway Traffic Act (HTA).
-The law requires drivers to slow down and move over when they see a vehicle pulled over at the side of the road with its emergency lights flashing.
+In 2011, the Slow Down Move Over law became part of Manitoba's Highway Traffic Act.
+The law requires drivers to slow down and move over when they see an emergency vehicle or tow truck pulled over on the side of the road with its emergency lights flashing.

-Drivers who do not comply with this law can be ticketed with a heavy fine of $300.00 and two demerit points up to a maximum limit of $2000.00 and/or a one year driver’s license suspension issued by a judge.
+Drivers who do not comply with this law can be ticketed with a hefty fine of $300 and two demerit points, up to a maximum limit of $2,000 and/or a one-year driver’s licence suspension issued by a judge.